 Our department offers a friendly and experienced nursing and administration team which runs and supports clinics each day for the local community.
 The frequency of individual clinics will vary depending on demand.

-The x-ray department is staffed by dedicated radiographers and is open from 9am to 5pm Monday to Friday, and 10am to 2pm on Saturdays, Sundays and Bank Holidays (except Christmas Day).
+The department is open from 9am to 5pm Monday to Friday, and 10am to 2pm on Saturdays, Sundays and Bank Holidays (except Christmas Day).

 Therapists at the hospital